ssyrota/university/MachineLearing(mag1)/syllabus.typ

 = Four types of problems where it shines

-1. Problems fow which solution requires a lot of hand-tuning
+1. Problems for which solution requires a lot of hand-tuning
 2. Complex problems, for which there is no good solution exists
 3. Fluctuating environments - online models can adapt
 4. Getting insights about large amount of data.